laantorchaweb/ember-cli-clndr/README.md

 # Ember-clndr

-This README outlines the details of collaborating on this Ember addon.
+A work in progress to wrap the CLNDR.js functionality on an Ember addon.

 ## Installation